ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 This may take a while, depending on the size of your installation, the Internet speed, and the performance of the system.
 The current status can be tracked in the "Log" tab.

-Now it is done and the system is reinstalled and all settings, scripts, visualizations, etc. are restored.
+Now it is done and the system is reinstalled and all settings, scripts, visualizations etc. are restored.

 ### Conclusion:
 Basically, both variants lead to the same result.
-If you have little experience with terminal commands and feel insecure, then Backitup is on the safe side.
+If you have little experience with terminal commands and feel insecure, then you're on the safe side with Backitup.

 However, if you want to see exactly what is happening on your system, you should choose the manual version via the console.
 Here you can see every single process in detail in the terminal.